 People buy benefits rather than features.
 Position your brand positively with a compelling proposition rather than trying to undermine your competitors.
 Identify important implicit (psychological) goals to differentiate your brand and get an emotional response.
 But don’t forget a strong rational benefit is also important.

 Before the EU referendum Theresa May had been on the remain side, though some had criticised her for a lack of enthusiasm.
 After the referendum result and especially once she became prime minister May become an ardent advocate of Brexit.
 Further, May had repeatedly said that she had a mandate for Brexit and there was no need for a general election before the end of the fixed-term parliament.
 Of course she then called a general election.

 This lack of consistency created anxiety among some voters that May could not be trusted to keep promises.
-Consistency and the appearance of consistency is a highly valued personality trait.
-People who are not consistent are often referred to as two-faced or untrustworthy.
+Consistency and the appearance of consistency is a high personality trait.
+People who are not consistent are often untrustworthy.
 This was compounded May’s U-turn on her social care policy when she introduced a cap after it was heavily criticised and then claimed “nothing has changed”.